module 1Lab.Path where

 _ = refl

-The case for dependent products (i.e.Β general Ξ£ types) is analogous, but without any inverse transports.
+The case for dependent sums (i.e.Β general Ξ£ types) also involves a filler, but no negations.

 Path inductionπŸ”—